SEDERS FOR YOU

 Bitter Herbs

-Leaving on a Desert Plane (to the tune of "Leaving on a Jet Plane")
+Leaving on a Desert Plane (tune of "Leaving on a Jet Plane")

 by Randi and Murray Spiegel, Passover 2000